w3f/staking-rewards-collector/README.md

 # Changelog
 ## Version 1.3
 * Updated the API call such which gathers all price data with a single call.
-This significantly improves runtime and avoids throttle issues!
+This significantly improves runtime and avoids throttle issues.
+* Removed some rounding for non-Fiat values to give a accurate result.

 ## Version 1.21
 * Added GBP currency support.